rla/fast-feed/README.md

 }
 ```

+The `categories` property on the item is missing when it has no categories.

 ### Feed extensions

 Feed extensions are supported on the syntax level.
 Particulary, any element on the feed/channel/item using a namespace